thornAvery/kep-hack/README.md

 	- This is a reference to a Magikarp event from July 1998, and includes the lore from it and other areas of Pokemon's early worldbuilding.
 	- There are features new infinitely re-battleable trainers for grinding money.
 	- There's a Move Deleter and Move Relearner, allowing for HM deletion and getting back lost moves.
 - Citrine City is a new island city that can be accessed in the postgame through a new port in Vermillion.
+Name derived from the Helix Chamber PokeThon ROM Hack.
 	- There's a house with a Move Tutor that can teach Tradeback moves without the need for GSC's Time Capsule!
 	- It features a Team Rocket house where they will sell you TMs and Evolution Items, as well as provide a Hyper Training feature to get Max DVs!
 	- The Battle Tent from the TwitchPlaysPokemon Anniversary hack makes a return, featuring new trainers and Pokemon!